kailash-manasarovar/statement/docs/timeline/2023/april.md

 ## Back in chamber music class

-- The next class I had with him on Monday 17th or 24th April (the conservatory was closed on one of these days) he was extremely angry with me for no obvious reason at all.
+- The next class I had with him on Monday 24th April he was extremely angry with me for no obvious reason at all.
 - His anger surprised me and I stared at him.
 He could not hold my eye contact and looked away.
 - I knew at that moment the `@jctot` account was his.
 At least, that was my assumption.
 - Was the trumpet teacher angry because he knew I had fallen into a vile trap he could do nothing about?